Equipment and Environment Requirements

 - The proctor will ask you to use either a hand-held mirror or cell phone to show your computer screen.

-- The proctor will ask you to use the camera on your computer to show a 360-degree view of the room, including your tabletop surface.
+- The proctor will ask you to move the camera on your computer to show a 360-degree view of the room, including your tabletop surface.

 - When directed by the proctor, you'll launch the ETS Test Browser.
 The proctor will provide you the ETS ID and password to access the test.